AdityaGodara/Growly--3D-landing-page----Frontend/README.md

 ## Overview

-Growly is a modern landing page for an AI-powered ad creative platform.
-Users can learn about Growly's features, view interactive 3D scenes, and book a free demo by submitting an enquiry form.
-The project includes a React frontend with interactive UI and a Node.js backend for handling demo requests via email.
+Growly is a modern, interactive landing page for an AI-powered ad creative platform.
+Users can explore Growly's features, interact with 3D scenes, and request a free demo via an enquiry form.
+The project consists of a React frontend and a Node.js backend for handling demo requests.

 ## Stack Used

-- **Frontend:** React, Vite, Framer Motion, Valtio, Axios, Three.js (for 3D scenes)
+- **Frontend:** React, Vite, Framer Motion, Valtio, Axios, Three.js
 - **Styling:** Tailwind CSS, Custom CSS
 - **Backend:** Node.js, Express, Nodemailer
 - **Deployment:** Render (backend), Vercel/Netlify (frontend)